CiscoDevNet/terraform-provider-aci/gen/docs/test_configuration.md

         - config_value: ""
           config_include: false
           assert_value: "default_from_server"
+      legacy:
+        - config_value: "my_description"   # required only when the legacy type diverges from the current attribute
 ```

 - `config_include`: pointer-based — `nil` defaults to `true`.
 - `assert_value`: empty string defaults to `config_value`.
 - `value_type`: `"string"` (default, quoted) or `"reference"` (unquoted HCL expression).
+- `legacy`: optional.
+Overrides Legacy bucket auto-derivation (see §2.4).
+Required when the legacy alias declares a `legacy_type` different from the current attribute's type, because auto-derive cannot guess the prior HCL shape.

+#### All-or-nothing for standard buckets

+`create`, `update`, `default`, and `force_new` form a single unit at load time.
+Either supply none of them (the property auto-derives all four) or supply all four (full manual override).
+Mixing — for example supplying only `create` — fails class validation with an error naming the present and missing buckets:

+> `property "<name>" test_config supplies [create] but omits [default force_new update]; all four standard buckets (create, update, default, force_new) must be supplied together`

+The rule exists because partial overrides silently nil the unspecified buckets, leaving downstream consumers with no data to render the corresponding scenarios. `legacy` is independent and is not part of this check; it can be supplied alone or omitted regardless of what the standard buckets look like.

 ---